FAQs

 Q. I was fingerprinted in Phoenix last year to volunteer at my son’s school.
 Now that I am going to apply for my Arizona Board of Nursing license they want my fingerprints, too.
 Why do I have to keep on getting fingerprinted?

 A: You must undergo a fingerprint-based background check for each agency requiring you to do so.
-All fingerprint-based background checks are mandated by some type of legislation–state or federal.
-Your fingerprints are not stored.
-Since fingerprint-based background checks offer a greater degree of accuracy than simple name and Social Security number checks, your fingerprints are used to compare to the criminal histroy record databases.
+All fingerprint-based background checks are mandated by some type of legislation–municipal, state, or federal.
+In most cases, your fingerprints are not stored nor are they kept on file.
+Since fingerprint-based background checks offer a greater degree of accuracy than simple name and Social Security number checks, your fingerprints are used to compare to the criminal history record databases.